rocky-k-yu/react-native-web-cocktail-station/README.md

 Meanwhile, ReactNative, accompanied by Metro and Expo, is now paving the path to allow cross-platform coding.

-In short ReactNative is a framework, while I can only regard ReactJS as a library.
+In short, comparing to ReactJS, which is typically regarded as rendering engine, ReactNative is the framework I need.

 In the ecosystem of ReactNative, react-native-web is the most mature project.